-You may hold ADSs either directly or indirectly through your broker or other financial institution.
-If you hold ADSs directly, by having an ADS registered in your name on the books of the depositary, you are an ADR holder.
+You may hold ADSs either (1) directly (a) by having an American Depositary Receipt, or ADR, which is a certificate evidencing a specific number of ADSs, registered in your name, or (b) by holding ADSs in DRS, or (2) indirectly through your broker or other financial institution.
+If you hold ADSs directly, you are an ADS holder.
 This description assumes you hold your ADSs directly.
-If you hold the ADSs through your broker or financial institution nominee, you must rely on the procedures of such broker or financial institution to assert the rights of an ADR holder described in this section.
+If you hold the ADSs indirectly, you must rely on the procedures of your broker or other financial institution to assert the rights of ADS holders described in this section.
 You should consult with your broker or financial institution to find out what those procedures are.